-- 1. Development should be designed to support active travel, maximising pedestrian and cycle permeability and connectivity, including links to surrounding paths and community facilities, also meeting the requirements of Policy MR05. - 2.
+- 1. Development should be designed to support active travel, maximising pedestrian and cycle permeability and connectivity, including links to surrounding paths and community facilities. - 2.
 Development should have no significant adverse impact on, and should take opportunities to enhance, the amenity, accessibility and safety of footpaths and public rights of way.